Members receive 15% off!

 In 1963, Lewis co-founded the artist group Spiral, whose members held numerous discussions concerning the position of Black artists in United States society.
 In 1969, alongside artists Romare Bearden and Ernest Crichlow, Lewis also co-founded Cinque Gallery, a New York City space committed to supporting Black artists through exhibitions and public programs.

-Enjoy 10% off your order in January when you sign up below to receive updates on new releases and collaborations!
+Enjoy 10% off your order when you sign up to receive updates.